juntang-zhuang/Adabelief-Optimizer/README.md

 ### Done
 * Updated results on an SN-GAN is in https://github.com/juntang-zhuang/SNGAN-AdaBelief, AdaBelief achieves 12.36 FID (lower is better) on Cifar10, while Adam achieves 13.25 (number taken from the log of official repository ```PyTorch-studioGAN```).
 * LSTM experiments uploaded to ```PyTorch_Experiments/LSTM```
-* Identify the problem of Transformer with PyTorch 1.4, to be an old version ```fairseq``` is incompatible with new version PyTorch, works fine with latest ```fairseq```.
-Code on Transformer to work with PyTorch 1.6 is at: https://github.com/juntang-zhuang/fairseq-adabelief
+* Identify the problem of Transformer with PyTorch 1.4, to be an old version ```fairseq``` is incompatible with new version PyTorch, works fine with latest ```fairseq```. <br> Code on Transformer to work with PyTorch 1.6 is at: https://github.com/juntang-zhuang/fairseq-adabelief <br>
+  Code for transformer to work with PyTorch 1.1 and CUDA9.0 is at: https://github.com/juntang-zhuang/transformer-adabelief

 ## Installation and usage